isomerpages/nparks-railcorridor/_our-rail-corridor/Educational Resources.md

 works of three artists: Sookoon Ang, Hilmi Johandi, and Tan Pin Pin.</p>
 <p>Presented by The Everyday Museum, a public art initiative by SAM,&nbsp;our
-monthly public art tours aim to expound on the diverse perspectives <em>Singapore Deviation: Wander with Art through the Rail Corridor</em>&nbsp;offers on ~of~ this historic site.
+monthly public art tours aim to expound on the diverse perspectives <em>Singapore Deviation: Wander with Art through the Rail Corridor</em>&nbsp;offers on this historic site.
 Free with registration, sign up for the tour via Peatix <a href="https://publicarttour-singaporedeviation3.peatix.com/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p><strong>Speaking of which – Rail Corridor: A Living Blueprint</strong>
 </p>
 <p><em>Speaking of which</em>&nbsp;is a series of self-guided audio trails